ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * **Update system data after testing**.
 If not allowed, a system for which a test has been performed will not be allowed to have its information or custom properties (if defined).
 * **Update conformance statement after testing.** If not allowed, it will not be possible to delete or change the parameters of a conformance statement for which tests have been made.
 * **Manage test sessions via REST API.** If allowed, the community's organisations will be able to launch, stop and query the status of tests :ref:`via the test bed's REST API<execute_tests_rest>`.
-  This is option will be listed only if the test bed's administrator has enabled use of its REST API.
+  This is option will be listed only if the test bed's REST API is enabled.

 In case you choose to set permissions linked to tests having been executed, you may find yourself in a position needing to allow changes due to misconfigurations.
 Instead of changing the permissions for the entire community a better approach is to :ref:`delete the specific test sessions<session_dashboard__completed>` that should be ignored.
 This is possible for community